 constructed in white marble.

 Shakambari is enclosed by hills on three sides.
-It is a perfect picnic
+It is a perfect place

-spot.
-It is well-known for its 7th century temple which was devoted to
+for picnic.
+It is well-known for its 7th century temple which was devoted to Shakambhari Mata.

 foundation of Nawalgarh was laid in the 18th century.
 Nawalgarh has

 the finest of Shekhawati’s paintings.
 Two

 forts hotel of

 Nawalgarh with fountains and garden along with a host of temples are